-15 The silencers of medium- and high-speed engines need not to be fitted with the fixed fire extinguishing system, when there are spark arresters in the exhausts.
+The silencers of medium- and high-speed engines need not to be fitted with the fixed fire extinguishing system, when there are no economizers and exhaust gas boilers in the exhausts but there are spark arresters therein.
 This requirement does not apply to fishing vessels of less than 500 gross tonnage.